juliandresbv/email-index-n-search/README.md

 ### API documentation

-For a better understanding of the Server API, the documentation of the endpoints is available on the following link `http://localhost:<port>/docs/index.html` while the `server` is running.
+For a better understanding of the `Server` API, the OpenAPI documentation via Swagger is available on the following link `http://localhost:<port>/docs/index.html` while the `server` is running.